vikingair/react-staged/README.md

 # react-staged

-This is a slider component (carousel, slideshow, you name it).
+This is a slider component (carousel, slide show, you name it).
 Here's the [demo](https://fdc-viktor-luft.github.io/react-staged/).

 What's already possible:
 - providing an array of nodes to the `<Staged />` or `<InfinityStaged />` components where